Green Line (Delhi Metro): Infrastructure

-Green Line is equipped with Bombardier Cityflo 350 signalling.
+The Green Line is equipped with Bombardier CITYFLO 350 signalling.

 Rolling stock

-The Green Line uses standard gauge trains manufactured by a consortium of Mitsubishi, Hyundai Rotem and Bharat Earth Movers (BEML).
-A total of 196 cars for the Green Line and the Violet Line were ordered for both 4-car configurations (46 trains) and 6-car configurations (2 trains).
-One train was manufactured in Changwon in South Korea and rest of the trains were manufactured at BEML's facility in Bangalore.
-Width of these trains is 2.9 meters as compared to 3.2 meters on broad gauge trains.
+The Green Line uses standard-gauge trains that were manufactured by a consortium of Mitsubishi, Hyundai Rotem, and BEML.
+A total of 196 cars for the Green Line and the Violet Line were ordered in both four-car configurations (46 trains) and six-car configurations (two trains).
+One train was manufactured at Changwon in South Korea, while the remaining trains were manufactured at BEML's facility in Bangalore.
+The width of these trains is 2.9 meters as compared to 3.2 meters on broad gauge trains.